+Alternately, Elasticsearch can expire stale data via a time-to-live (TTL) value for each index.
+Elasticsearch TTL setup/configuration is outside the scope of this document, but easily accomplished and is automatic once set.
+The curator method described here is preferred; it takes effect regardless of the individual metadata settings inside each elastic search index, thus is considered to be more reliable in bulk.
+The values in the curator cleanup action file can also be changed at will and made effective immediately by executing the curator.
+The TTL can be configured to a long period as a failsafe against very old data remaining in the data store in case the curator crontab fails to run.

+Log File Storage/Archival in S3

+LogStash Log entries are stored in an S3 bucket for permanent archival, including all instrumented event data (see the logstash configuration section above).
+Although S3 can hold an unlimited number of files, it may be desirable to change their storage class to STANDARD_IA as they age, or to move them to Glacier or another service.
+Changing the storage class and moving files to Glacier are described here.
+Such an operation is outside the scope of this document.

 Test Integration and Scoring Deployment Unit

 The Test Integration and Scoring deployment unit supports the Test Delivery deployment unit with test integration and scoring services.
 This unit receives the student assessment once the interactive real-time highly transactional part of the student assessment is complete.
 This unit receives results from hand scoring and other scoring engines and integrates these scores with the other assessment items scored in real time during the student assessment.
 Once a student assessment is completely integrated, the assessment is scored (including scale scores) according to the configured scoring rules.